-2. If such an aircraft lands or alights on water, whether ordered to do so or for other reasons, it may be subjected to inspection solely to determine the matters referred to in paragraphs 3 and 4.
+- 2. If such an aircraft lands or alights on water, whether ordered to do so or for other reasons, it may be subjected to inspection solely to determine the matters referred to in paragraphs 3 and 4.
 Any such inspection shall be commenced without delay and shall be conducted expeditiously.
 The inspecting Party shall not require the wounded and sick to be removed from the aircraft unless their removal is essential for the inspection.
-That Party shall in any event ensure that the condition of the wounded and sick is not adversely affected by the inspection or by the removal.

-3. If the inspection discloses that the aircraft:

-(a) Is a medical aircraft within the meaning of Article 8, subparagraph (i);

-(b) Is not in violation of the conditions prescribed in Article 28; and

-(c) Has not flown without or in breach of a prior agreement where such agreement is required; the aircraft and those of its occupants who belong to the adverse Party or to a neutral or other State not a Party to the conflict shall be authorized to continue the flight without delay.
+That Party shall in any event ensure that the condition of the wounded and sick is not adversely affected by the inspection or by the removal. - 3.
+If the inspection discloses that the aircraft: - (a) is a medical aircraft within the meaning of Article 8, sub-paragraph j), - (b) is not in violation of the conditions prescribed in Article 28, and - (c) has not flown without or in breach of a prior agreement where such agreement is required, the aircraft and those of its occupants who belong to the adverse Party or to a neutral or other State not a Party to the conflict shall be authorized to continue the flight without delay.

-4. If the inspection discloses that the aircraft:

-(a) Is not a medical aircraft within the meaning of Article 8, subparagraph (j);

-(b) Is in violation of the conditions prescribed in Article 28; or,

-(c) Has flown without or in breach of a prior agreement where such agreement is required; the aircraft may be seized.
+- 4. If the inspection discloses that the aircraft: - (a) is not a medical aircraft within the meaning of Article 8, sub-paragraph j), - (b) is in violation or the conditions prescribed in Article 28, or - (c) has flown without or in breach of a prior agreement where such agreement is required, the aircraft may be seized.
 Its occupants shall be treated in conformity with the relevant provisions of the Conventions and of this Protocol.
 Any aircraft seized which had been assigned as a permanent medical aircraft may be used thereafter only as a medical aircraft.